 Disc herniations are common with auto accidents

 Many people turn to chiropractic care at our offices for safe, effective treatment of disc herniations and bulges.
-This is sometimes referred to as a “slipped disc”, but discs don’t actually slip out of place.
+We refer to this as a “slipped disc”, but discs don’t actually slip out of place.
 Discs can, however, bulge or herniate, causing pain at the site of injury.
 Therefore causing numbness, pain, tingling, and weakness to radiate down the arms or legs.

 The pain and other symptoms from the disc injury putting pressure on the spinal nerves, may cause a “pinched nerve“.
 This then leads to inflammation, pain, and impaired function.
 Pressure on these “pinched nerve” can cause your symptoms to travel away from the spine.
 The nerves of the neck travel down the shoulder and extend into the arm, hand, and fingers.
 This why so many neck problems cause symptoms into the arm and hand.
 The nerves of the low back join to form the sciatic nerve, which travels down the leg into the foot.
 This is why a “pinched nerve” of the low back with symptoms radiating down the leg is often called “sciatica”.